rpm-lab/CSCI5980-F24-DeepRob/projects/project3.md

 ## Deadline

-This project is due on <b>Monday, October 28th at 11:59pm CT</b>.
+This project is due on <b>Friday, November 1st at 11:59pm CT</b>.
 We suggest starting as soon as possible.

 ## Grading